Abarim Publications' online Biblical Greek Dictionary

 Our word θεος (theos) comes with a small array of derivatives, and serves as element in several compound words:

 - Together with the preposition α (a), meaning without: the familiar adjective αθεος (atheos), meaning atheist(ic).
 In the Bible it occurs only in Ephesians 2:12, where it describes the condition of being without Christ.
 Our modern world sports this word as a symbol of scientific reason (versus the "faith" it purports to oppose) but originally this word was properly on a par with αλογια (alogia), without reason (Acts 25:27, Jude 1:10).

 - The adjective θειος (theios), which means godly in the sense of something pertaining to God: an essential quality of the divine.
-In Greek literature this adjective appears all over the place — sometimes as substantive denoting the divine in general; sometimes as a superhuman quality ascribed to human heroes; sometimes to describe the acts of the Gods — but in the New Testament only in Acts 17:29 and 2 Peter 1:3-4.
+In Greek literature this adjective appears all over the place — sometimes as substantive denoting the divine in general; sometimes as a superhuman quality ascribed to human heroes; sometimes to describe the acts of the Gods — but in the New Testament only in Acts 17:29, 2 Peter 1:3 and 1:4.